-Important information

-Warning signs will be placed at all main access points to the operational area and everyone must follow the cautions on the signs.
-There's no health risk when using this area as long you follow these instructions:

-Do not handle any bait or allow children to wander unsupervised.
+IMPORTANT INFORMATION Warning signs will be placed at all main access points to the operational area and everyone must follow the cautions on the signs.
+There's no health risk when using this area as long as you follow these instructions: Do not handle any bait or allow children to wander unsupervised.
 Cereal baits containing 1080 are dyed green.

-Do not hunt or take game from within a two-kilometre radius of the operational area for human or pet consumption.
+Do not hunt or take game from within a two kilometre radius of the operational area for human or pet consumption.
 It's an offence to sell meat products that have been exposed to 1080.
-Hunting can resume approximately four months following the control work.
+Hunting can resume approximately four months following the control work, or after two months if 100mm of rain has fallen.
 Please observe these rules whenever you see warning signs about the pesticide.
-Warning signs indicate that pesticide residues may still be present in the baits or carcasses.
+Warning signs indicate that pesticide residues may still be present in baits or animals.
 When the signs are officially removed, you can resume normal activities in the area.

-Do not bring dogs into the area until the warning signs have been officially removed.
+Free dog muzzles will be provided on to obtain a muzzle.